How much does it cost to paint kitchen cabinets? Full cost breakdown

 Kitchen size and layout

-A larger kitchen usually means more cabinets and more surface area to cover, which increases the prep work needed and labor and material costs.
+A larger kitchen usually means more cabinets and more surface area to cover, which increases the prep work needed and both labor and material costs.
 The complexity of the layout also plays a role.
-If your kitchen has tall cabinets, intricate designs, or hard-to-reach areas (such as corners or high spaces), it will take more time to complete the job and might require special tools or techniques, all of which can add to the expense.
+If your kitchen has tall cabinets, intricate designs, or hard-to-reach areas (such as corners or high spaces), it will take more time to complete the job and may require special tools or techniques, all of which can add to the expense.

-The average cost to paint kitchen cabinets for a smaller kitchen of 60 square feet is between $700 and $1,700, accounting for labor costs, material, prep work, and cleanup.
-Likewise, a kitchen of 100 square feet will average $1,200 on the low end and $2,800 on the high end.
-A 200-square-foot kitchen will cost between $2,000 and $5,500.
+The average cost to paint kitchen cabinets for a smaller kitchen of around 60 square feet is $1,000–$1,800, accounting for labor, materials, prep work, and cleanup.
+A kitchen with about 100 square feet typically ranges from $1,500–$3,000, while a larger kitchen of 200 square feet can cost $2,500–$6,500.

 Cabinet material